mahmood199/ImageSearchApp/README.md

 # ArchitectureComponents

-An Image Loading app from Unsplash API to demonstrate the use of Advanced Android concepts of Dependency Injection using Dagger Hilt , Paging Library and Kotlin
+An Image Loading app from Unsplash API to demonstrate the application of Advanced Android concepts of Dependency Injection using Dagger Hilt , Paging Library and Kotlin